s4nyam/Self-Replicating-NCA/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

 Use the colab button above to directly start reproducing the code.
-You can also import [1_colab.ipynb](https://github.com/s4nyam/MasterThesis/blob/main/1_colab.ipynb) into your notebook / ipython environment.
+You can download the colab and import into your notebook / ipython environment.
 The advantage of Google Colab is to debug and quickly test the actual framework.
 We set the following parameters in first cell of the notebook and rest of the cooking material evolves the NCA and generate corresponding results.

 ### Experiment 1
 ```python